 I studied history to an advanced level so my focus was far more than the lovely climate and the stunning coastline.
 While I did not want to rent a car for my whole time in Crete, I did rent one after the first day to allow me to get to distant places.

-Casa Delfino Hotel & Spa This property is 9 minutes walk from the beach.
-Situated in the heart of Chania’s charming old town, this authentic 17th-century Venetian mansion offers a personalised service along with a courtyard and rooftop terrace overlooking the town and the Venetian harbour.
+Casa Delfino Hotel & Spa, great accommodation located in the heart of Chania’s charming old town, within walking distance from the beach.
+It has a courtyard and rooftop terrace overlooking the town and the Venetian harbour.

-Royal Sun Featuring a restaurant and a pool with sun terrace amidst its palm-tree garden, Royal Sun lies within 3 km from the centre of Chania Town.
-It offers air-conditioned accommodation with free Wi-Fi and a private balcony overlooking the Cretan Sea and the town.
+Royal Sun, great hotel that has a restaurant and a pool with sun terrace amidst its palm-tree garden.
+It offers air-conditioned accommodation with a balcony overlooking the Cretan Sea.

 Things to do and see in Crete in 3 Days